-Patti Cohenour Stars in Goodspeed's YOU ARE HERE, Opening Tonight!
+Patti Cohenour to Lead Goodspeed's YOU ARE HERE

 A Chicago housewife turns one small step into a giant, life-changing leap in Bartram & Hill's new musical You Are Here.
 Goodspeed Musicals continues its commitment to innovative, thought-provoking works with this intimate tour-de-force new musical featuring Tony Award nominee Patti Cohenour as Diana, Broadway performers Andrea Frierson as Voice 1 and Stacia Fernandez as Voice 2, and Spamilton: An American Parody starDan Rosales as Voice 3.
-You Are Here will begin performances today and run through June 10, 2018 at The Terris Theatre in Chester, Conn.
+You Are Here will run May 18 - June 10, 2018 at The Terris Theatre in Chester, Conn.

 July 20, 1969...a man walks on the moon...and Diana, a Chicago housewife, walks out of her comfortable suburban life.
 Suddenly alone in a fast-changing world, she finds a series of unexpected encounters can turn one small step into a giant, life-changing leap.
 This intimate, hilarious and heart-breaking tour-de-force musical will leave you cheering for the resilience of the human spirit.